Elinor Tatum

-Elinor Ruth Tatum is the Publisher and Editor in Chief of the New York Amsterdam News, the oldest and largest black newspaper in the City of New York, and one of the oldest ethnic papers in the country.
+Elinor Ruth Tatum (born January 29, 1971) is the publisher and editor in chief of the New York Amsterdam News, the oldest and largest black newspaper in the City of New York, and one of the oldest ethnic papers in the country.
+Under her leadership, the newspaper underwent significant modernization, including the transition from typewriters to computers, the introduction of a new layout, and the creation of an online edition.

-Background

-Elinor Tatum was appointed to her position by her father Wilbert Tatum in 1997, and became one of the youngest publishers in the history of the Afro-American press.
-As editor and publisher Ms. Tatum oversees a staff of 25 full-time employees.
-Under her watch, the newspaper was modernized, and changes have included: a new layout for the paper, and refocusing content to emphasize more current issues facing Harlem and the wider African-American community in New York and the Nation.
-Under her leadership, The Amsterdam News has also gone online and is seen nationally as part of the Black Press USA Network.

-Elinor Tatum also produced and co-hosted a weekly segment of Al Sharpton’s radio show Keepin' It Real — inviting members of the Black Press to discuss national issues facing the African-American community.
-She has guest hosted the WWRL Radio morning and afternoon drive programs.
-Tatum has appeared on The O'Reilly Factor, 20/20, New York 1, CUNY TV, The Today Show, and NBC Nightly News.
+Education

-Tatum born and raised in New York City.
-Where she attended Hunter College Elementary School and then the Dwight School.
+Tatum attended Hunter College Elementary School and the Dwight School.
 She studied Government at St. Lawrence University in Canton, New York, graduating in 1993.
-She continued her education at Stockholm University in Stockholm, Sweden.
-While abroad, she studied International relations and the Swedish model of government.
+She proceeded to Stockholm University in Sweden, where she studied International relations and the Swedish model of government.
+She subsequently earned a master's degree from New York University.

+Career

 In 1994, Tatum returned to New York to join her father at the New York Amsterdam News.
-She accepted a position as Assistant to the Publisher, her work included reporting for the paper.
+She accepted a position as assistant to the publisher, her work included reporting for the paper.
 While reporting, she filed stories on topics ranging from the Million Man March, to Boxing, to a student strike at the City University of New York.
+In 1996, Tatum was promoted to Associate Publisher and Chief Operating Officer of the newspaper.
+That fall, she entered New York University working toward her master's degree in journalism and mass communication, while continuing to work full-time at the Amsterdam News.
+In December 1997, she completed the course work for her master's degree and was promoted to publisher and editor-in-chief.

+Tatum became one of the youngest publishers in the history of the Afro-American press.
+Under her watch, the newspaper refocused its content on current issues affecting Harlem and the wider African-American community in New York and across the United States.
+The Amsterdam News also established an online presence and became part of the Black Press USA Network.

+Elinor Tatum produced and co-hosted a weekly segment of Al Sharpton’s radio show Keepin' It Real — inviting members of the Black Press to discuss national issues facing the African-American community.
+She has guest hosted the WWRL Radio morning and afternoon drive programs.
+Tatum has appeared on The O'Reilly Factor, 20/20, New York 1, CUNY TV, The Today Show, and NBC Nightly News.